 A number of clubs are offered at Ysgol Llys Hywel.
 The school has a breakfast club which is conducted through the medium of Welsh and which promotes a Welsh ethos celebrating the Welsh culture through listening to Welsh music.
-Breakfast club and ethos where Welsh culture is celebrated by listening to There is also an after school club run by Welsh speakers whereby various activities are provided for the pupils mainly through the medium of Welsh.
+There is also an after school club run by Welsh speakers whereby various activities are provided for the pupils mainly through the medium of Welsh.
 On the school site there is a Hywel DDA Nursery School which currently provides up to 30 hours of care and education for pupils from two and a half years up through the medium of Welsh.
 As part of this provision is Cylch Ti a Fi which offers informal opportunities for parents to chat through the medium of Welsh with the support of the Cylch Meithrin staff.
 There are strong links with the West Sir Gar Language initiative and the language through play stages are offered to the prospective pupils before they start school.
 The initiative also provides lessons for adults in the village to support the parents.